ostef/42-ft_linux/README.md

 # ft_linux
 This project is a LFS project.
 The requirements of this project are satisfied by following LFS 8.4, which is what I did.

+## Pitfalls
+* Building the packages must be done using the LFS user, not root (make sure the LFS user has access to $LFS/tools and al)
+* Newer versions of make do not play well with older versions of glibc's build system.
+To downgrade to version 4.3, get it from wget https://ftp.gnu.org/gnu/make/make-4.3.tar.gz, build and install it and add /usr/local/bin to the PATH.

 ## Partitioning the disk
 The first step is to partition the disk that will contain our Linux system.
 When installing a Linux distribution, this is often done by the installer, but we are going to do this by hand.